 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 When your joints are painful, swollen and inflamed from a rheumatoid arthritis attack the last thing you feel like doing is putting pressure on them.

+Rheumatoid arthritis is an autoimmune and inflammatory disease.
 That’s why many forms of exercise seem out of the question…

 Going for a run when your knees are stiff and tender?
 No thanks.